Articles

 Skills are Markdown files — a name, a description, and a prompt body.
 When you tell the agent to do something that matches a skill's description, it picks up the skill and follows the instructions.

 They define behavior.
-A "commit" skill that stages changes and writes a concise commit message.
+I have a "commit" skill that stages changes and writes a concise commit message.
 A "review" skill that checks dirty diffs for issues.
-A "writing-voice" skill that tells the agent how to write in your style.
+A "writing-voice" skill that tells the agent how to write in my style.

-A way to think about it: anywhere you'd write in AGENTS.md something like "when I say deploy, push to GitHub and run scripts/deploy.sh" — you pull that out and make it a deploy skill instead.
-Achieves the same result, but with benefits such as not loading into your context until the skill is activated.
+A way to think about it: anywhere you'd write in AGENTS.md something like "when I say deploy, push to GitHub and run scripts/deploy.sh" — pull that out and make it a deploy skill instead.
+Same result, but the instructions don't load into context until the skill is activated.

 Skills compose — they can call each other.
-I have a "take over" skill that calls review, then commit, then deploy.
-This frees me up mentally to move on to the next task rather than handhold the agent or come back to check if deployment is done.
-I have a "review+fix" skill that calls itself, looping until there are no more issues to fix.
+My "take over" skill calls review, then commit, then deploy.
+I hand off and move on to the next thing instead of babysitting the agent through each step.
+I also have a "review+fix" skill that calls itself in a loop until there are no more issues.

 Same Markdown format across Claude Code, Codex, and Droid.